What is the requirement?

 Dibs progress is measured by the CREDITS you receive for each task.
 These credits do not always line up with the amount of time spent.
 So take a look at the number of credits association with the job you choose to determine what is needed for you to complete your time.

 Where do I sign up?

-At the top of the home page in the heading bar, to the far right (sometimes under the MORE + tab if your internet window is smaller) there is a DIBS tab.
+At the top of the home page in the heading bar, to the far right (sometimes under the MORE + tab if your internet window is smaller) there is a DIBS tab or listed last in the drop down on your mobile devise.
 If you are signed in to your sportsengine account it should display a season for EACH of your players.
-Click on 2018 NYBA Season to get a list of all jobs by date.
-Hours will be assigned to the child who's season you click on.
+Click on 2019 NYBA Season to get a list of all jobs by date.
+Credits will be assigned to the child who's season you click on.
 So if you have more than one child make sure to select jobs from each of their season links.
 As you complete hours this is also where you can track your progress.

 What are the jobs?

-*Skills Competition – help with various tasks during the Rookies skills competition
+Rookies Skills - tasks will include sign in and station help during the Rookies skills competition on Thursday, June 27th

 Minors Home Run Derby - tasks will include sign in, field set up, pitching machine operator, catcher, dug out supervisors, field supervisors, etc during the HR Derby on Wednesday, June 26th

 Raider Classic Tournament - help with various duties such as fields, concessions, scoreboards, etc during the course of the Travel Tournament the weekend of June 21-23

 In-House Classic Tournament - help with various duties such as fields, concessions, scoreboards, etc during the course of the In-House Tournament the weekend of July 26-28

 Travel Teams listed individually in filters - items specifically related to those teams such as Game Changer, field set up for games, etc. as needed.
 These items will be posted as they arise.